 6) Come up with a healthy rewards system – First thing: don’t reward yourself with food.
 Don’t ever, EVER say that you deserve to hoover an entire plate of French fries because you starved yourself all day or you did a spinning double.
 Cut that out.
 Eating and/or drinking 1k calories at the end of the day sabotages everything, and you’ll can’t reward yourself with the very behavior you’re trying to stop.
 New workout gear is always a good reward, and a new beauty product or service is THE BEST.
 I just changed my hair color and a new mascara or a lipstick is just heavenly.

 7) You have to eat – If I feel deprived, I go into a haze-like state and wake up surrounded by junk food wrappers.
 I eat something small (150 calories or less) every 2-3 hours, and I keep food on me constantly.
+You can even try out my meal plan from My Prep, as I have been ordering my daily meals from them and as it’s specially catered for me thus the calories, protein and other nutrients are all calculated.
 Be sure to eat something with protein 30 minutes before a hard workout (remind me to tell you about the time I almost passed out in SoulCycle as a cautionary tale,) and replenish with something an hour afterward.
 You can’t starve yourself and workout for long-term results.
 Eating is the only way, and the right foods are key.

 8) Have instructors hold you accountable – I have my tribe of instructors I frequent, and we are relentless with each other.
 Bergen Wheeler, Stefanie Eris, Lauren Harris, Vidya Mardi, Anna Gagie Trullinger and Madison Wright of exhale have been the greatest team of motivators of my life, and I live for Lori Sanchez Abeles and Danny Kopel of SoulCycle.
 Give them your twitter account and/or your phone number, friend them on Facebook, and I guarantee they will come after you if you skip class.